timescale/docs.timescale.com-content/migrate-from-other-formats.md

-# Migrate data from other data formats
+# Migrate data from other data sources

 Something something to migrate data from your current database to TimescaleDB requires conversion of your data to `.csv` or some similar file format.
 Here are the steps to do it.